Jawidd/aws-project/TO-DO.md

         - Fix profile update API endpoints and data flow
         - Remove SuggestedUsersSection completely from sidebar

-    2.

-- [] now the like button should work, also cruds should have an attribute in database which will show number of likes, when someone press like, that attribute in database should increase
+- [X] now the like button should work, also cruds should have an attribute in database which will show number of likes, when someone press like, that attribute in database should increase
-- [] make a lambda to update db and delete expired cruds
 <!--
 - [X] commit to github -->

+- [] make a lambda to update db and delete expired cruds or maybe update trending cruds

 - [] use two buckets for uploads(originals/) and assets(processed/)